-Judge Joan Orie Melvin was born in Pittsburgh.
+Joan Orie Melvin

+UDGE JOAN ORIE MELVIN was born in Pittsburgh.
 She attended the University of Notre Dame, where she received a B.A. in Economics in 1978, and Duquesne University School of Law, where she was awarded a J.D. in 1981.
-From 1981 to 1985

-Judge Orie Melvin served as corporate counsel and was engaged in a private law practice, concentrating in civil litigation before she was appointed Magistrate City of Pittsburgh Municipal Courts, in 1985.
+From 1981 to 1985 Judge Orie Melvin served as corporate counsel and was engaged in a private law practice, concentrating in civil litigation before she was appointed Magistrate for the City of Pittsburgh Municipal Courts, in 1985.
 She was then named Chief Magistrate in 1987 for the City of Pittsburgh Municipal Courts.
 In this position Judge Orie Melvin established Pennsylvania's first Domestic Violence Court.